Usually, trading platforms have limitations for a number of refreshed tickers.

 In any case, you have to understand that a lot of tickers requires a time to update.
 And these data are not real-time.

-You may separate your ticker tables to have real-time data for smaller numbers of active tickers and end-of-day data for others.
+You can separate your ticker tables to have real-time data for smaller numbers of active tickers and end-of-day data for others.